 Some guest reviews about the Faik Pasha Apartments on Trip Advisor, HRS , Expedia, Hotels.com or Booking.com

-It is downhill from the pedestrianized main drag in this area, the street Istikal Cadessi, which can be reached in about 10 minutes.
-It is also uphill from from the Tophane tramway stop, but that part of the hill is very steep.
-Easy to go down, but tough to climb.
-If you don’t like climbing hills, plan to take cabs to and from the hotel.
+It is downhill from the pedestrianized main drag in this area, the street Istikal Cadessi, which can be reached in about 10 minutes by walk.
+It is also uphill from the Tophane tramway stop, but that part of the hill is not steep.
+Easy to go down, If you are not fond of climbing hills, plan to take cabs to the hotel.
 The Sulthanhamet is within easy reach, and cabs are reasonable.
 The staff will call the cab, and tell them where you’re going.
-Take a hotel business card in case you want to take a cab back, and don’t speak Turkish.
+Take a hotel business card in case you want to take a cab back.
 There are restaurants, cafes, and shops within a short walk of the hotel itself.
 You don’t have to go to Istikal to eat/drink/shop.
-There are also small grocery stores and a laundry (30TL per load, same day service) within an easy walk of the hotel.
+There are also small grocery stores and a laundry within an easy walk of the hotel.

 The staff was wonderfully friendly and helpful.
 Some of them had very limited English, but never so limited that they could not help with our needs.
 They made us feel welcome and very much at home.
 This is a wonderful place.
 If you want to stay in Beyoglu, stay here!
 Faikpasha Furnished Room in Galata.